Owen718/SALN/README.md

-# SALN
+# SALN - Sequential Affinity Learning for Video Restoration
-Sequential Affinity Learning for Video Restoration
+This is the office implementation of **Sequential Affinity Learning for Video Restoration**